-- 10. Plaintiffs are non-profit and/or community organizations and an individual who have strong interests advocating for protection of the environment from impacts of existing nuclear facilities, including environmental justice-related impacts, and advocating against nuclear proliferation. - 11.
-Savannah River Site Watch ("SRS Watch") is a duly registered 501(c)(3) nonprofit organization based in Columbia, South Carolina.
-The mission of SRS Watch is to monitor programs and policies being pursued by the U.S. Department of Energy, with a focus on activities at the Savannah River Site located near Aiken, South Carolina.
-SRS Watch engages in research, public outreach, frequent filing of Freedom of Information Act requests on SRS matters (including on programs concerning plutonium management and pit production) and advocacy and education, including with citizens who live near SRS, a designated "Superfund" National
+10. Plaintiffs are non-profit and/or community organizations and an individual who have strong interests advocating for protection of the environment from impacts of nuclear facilities, those currently in existence, as well as future additions or expansions to the United States nuclear weapons program, including environmental justice-related impacts, and advocating against nuclear proliferation.

-Priorities List site in 1989 by the Environmental Protection Agency.
-SRS Watch encourages members of the public to participate in public meetings held on SRS issues, including on the plutonium pit issue.
-The interests of SRS Watch and those that participate with them will be impacted or harmed by nuclear waste disposal and plutonium storage, processing and management at SRS.
+11. Savannah River Site Watch ("SRS Watch") is a duly registered 501(c)(3) nonprofit organization based in Columbia, South Carolina.
+The mission of SRS Watch is to monitor programs and policies being pursued by the DOE, with a focus on activities at the Savannah River Site located near Aiken, South Carolina.
+SRS Watch engages in research, public outreach, frequent filing of Freedom of Information Act requests on SRS matters (including on programs concerning plutonium management and pit production) and advocacy and education, including with citizens who live near SRS, which is a site designated on "Superfund" National Priorities List since 1989 by the Environmental Protection Agency.
+SRS Watch, whose focus on SRS is unique amongst conservation and public-interest organizations in South Carolina and Georgia, educates and encourages members of the public to participate in public meetings held on SRS issues, including on the plutonium pit issue, and advocate to both appointed and elected officials regarding these issues.
+The interests of SRS Watch and those that participate with them are impacted or harmed by the plutonium storage, processing, and management and nuclear waste disposal caused by Defendants' decision to implement the plan to produce plutonium pits at SRS, and to do so without completing a PEIS.